18 Oct Have You Seen These Odd Ducks?

 If you have gone for a walk in a park, you may have seen odd ducks.

-They might have appeared in assorted colors, with crests, or both.
+They may have appeared in unusual colors, they may have crests, or they may have both.

 Actually, these are domestic ducks that had (most likely) been released in your area.

 Sometimes people buy a cute chick as a pet and then become shocked when it grows up.
 An adult duck has many quirks that make it a bothersome house pet (compared to a fuzzy little chick that’s content to stay in a box).
 For example, they nip, fly, and quack.